-CLI command: show telnet sessions Too many Telnet connections (up to 5 concurrent sessions are supported).
-Close one or more of the open Telnet sessions.
-CLI command: show ip default- gateway Default gateway is incorrect (when the host used as client is not in the same network as the SCE Platform).
-Check / reconfigure default gateway.
-See Initial System Configuration (on page 5-3) Refer to "IP Configuration" in the Cisco Service Control Engine (SCE) Software Configuration Guide.
-CLI command: show ip route <host-ip-address></host-ip-address> Routing tables are incorrectly configured (when the host used as client is not in the same network as the SCE Platform, and there is more than one gateway on the SCE Platform network).
+Symptom Diagnostic Action Possible Cause Possible Solution CLI command: show ip route <host-ip-address></host-ip-address> Routing tables are incorrectly configured (when the host used as client is not in the same network as the SCE Platform, and there is more than one gateway on the SCE Platform network).
 Check / reconfigure routing tables.
-See Initial System Configuration (on page 5-3) Refer to " IP Configuration " in the Cisco Service Control Engine (SCE) Software Configuration Guide.
+See Connecting the Management Interfaces and Performing Initial System Configuration Refer to " IP Configuration " in the Cisco Service Control Engine (SCE) Software Configuration Guide.
 CLI commands: • show access-lists • show line vty access-class • show ip access-class Host is not a member of a valid access-list.
-Check / reconfigure access-list.
-See Initial System Configuration (on page 5-3) Refer to "Access Control Lists" in the Cisco Service Control Engine (SCE) Software Configuration Guide.
-Telnet connection terminates automatically CLI commands: • show line • show line vty timeout Telnet connection may be timing out.
-Reconfigure line timeout. timeout <time in="" seconds=""></time>
+See Connecting the Management Interfaces and Performing Initial System Configuration Refer to " Access Control Lists " in the Cisco Service Control Engine (SCE) Software Configuration Guide Telnet connection terminates automatically CLI commands: • show line • show line vty timeout Telnet connection may be timing out.
+Reconfigure line timeout.timeout <time in seconds&gt;</time